Accenture/mercury/guides/CHAPTER-4.md

 The above illustrates reading the first block of data.
 The function would need to iteratively read the stream until end of stream (i.e. when the stream returns null).
-As a result, asynchronous application code for stream processing is more challenging to write and maintain.
+As a result, asynchronous application code for stream processing is more challenging to write.

 #### Sequential non-blocking method

-The industry trend is to use sequential non-blocking method instead of "asynchronous programming" because your code will be much easier to read.
+The industry trend is to use sequential non-blocking method instead of "asynchronous callback" because your code will be much easier to read.

 You can use the `awaitRequest` method to read the next block of data from an event stream.